cs50/labs/worldcup/README.md

 ## Implementation Details

-* Complete the implementation of `volume.c` at right, such that it simulates a number of tournaments and outputs each team's probability of winning, for all probabilities greater than `0%`.
+* Complete the implementation of `tournament.py` at right, such that it simulates a number of tournaments and outputs each team's probability of winning, for all probabilities greater than `0%`.

 * In `main()`, your program should read in the file indicated by the user into the list `bracket`.
-This list should be a list of dictionaries, each dictionary containing `team` and `rating` keys, where the `rating` is a numerical value.
+This list should be a list of dictionaries, each dictionary containing `team` and `rating` keys, where the `rating` is of type `int`.

   * Two files are provided: `2018m.csv` and `2019w.csv`.